 So what to make of this?
 Are we not allowed to write about our own and other cultures?
 Does ‘white’ equal ‘white privilege’ equal ‘don’t go there’?

-My own take on white privilege is that it’s been a very important concept in the colonisation debate.
-It’s been a defining concept.
+My own take on white privilege is that it’s a defining concept in the colonisation debate.
+It’s fundamental to understanding that debate.
 But real life, and fiction, are a lot messier.
 For example, I have lived in Porirua for a long time.
 I never doubt that I am a person of privilege.
 I am that because I am well-educated, I’m articulate, I know how to use the system, and I’ve had opportunities to use my abilities.
-But in Porirua there are many white people who have none of those privileges, and there are many non-white people who have those same privileges and some use them more confidently and assertively than I do.
+But in Porirua there are many white people who have none of those privileges, and there are many non-white people who share those same privileges.

 When the notion of white privilege is applied to what we are allowed to write about, (ie a white person can only write about white people) I think it is very unhelpful, in fact seriously constraining.
 In New Zealand we simply don’t live in that world any more.